-From a resume to a letter of recommendation, assignments, certifications, or some document the job description explicitly asked, these documents can be anything.
+These documents can be anything from a resume to a letter of recommendation, assignments, certifications, or some document the job description explicitly asked for.

 Hiring managers and recruiters are busy people.
-Without an enclosure in cover letter, they will not look for your additional documents by themselves.
+Without an email with a cover letter and resume attached, they will not ask you for your additional documents by themselves.

-The cover letter enclosures tells the hiring manager that you have included other documents with your cover letter.
+The cover letter enclosures tell the hiring manager that you have included other documents with your cover letter.
 It also showcases the candidate’s professionalism.

-With that said, including an enclosure at end of cover letter is not that complicated task.
+Including an enclosure at the end of the cover letter is not that complicated task.

-Now that you know what does enclosure mean in a cover letter, let’s see how you can include enclosures in a cover letter.
+Now that you know what does enclosure means in a cover letter, let’s see the cover letter enclosure format:

-- First, ensure to make a list of documents you are going to send to the hiring manager.
+- First, ensure to make a list of documents you will send to the hiring manager.

 - Find your name at the bottom of the closing salutation of the cover letter.

 - Leave two line-space after the salutation and write “Enclosure” for one document.
 If you have multiple documents to send, write “Enclosures.”

 - Give one line space after that and start listing the enclosures.
 Do not list the enclosures in the same line.
 Each document should get a single line.